Regina Wentzel Wolfe

 Professor of Catholic Theological Ethics

 BSBA McDonough School of Business Georgetown University

 MTM, Jesuit School of Theology in Chicago, Loyola University Chicago

 PhD, King’s College University of London

 “Limiting Hope?
-China’s Hukou System and Its Impact on Internal Migration and Family Patterns” in Living with(out) Borders: Catholic Theological Ethics on the Migrations of Peoples ed. by Agnes M. Brazal and Maria Teresa Davila (Maryknoll, NY: Orbis Books, 2016) pp. 113-120.
+China’s Hukou System and Its Impact on Internal Migration and Family Patterns” in Agnes M. Brazal and Maria Teresa Davila eds.
+Living With(out) Borders: Catholic Theological Ethics on the Migrations of Peoples (Maryknoll, NY: Orbis Books, 2016) pp. 113-120.